ten-protocol/go-ten/design/finality_protocol/protocol_history_rule.md

 The significance is that the node will wait until it has all the data required to process that sequence of batches.

-Another way to put it is that, in case the Validator is out-of-sync with the sequencer ( because they validator does not have an l1 block that the sequencer considered canonical), the validator will wait until it is in sync, before moving forward.
+Another way to put it is that, in case the Validator is out-of-sync with the sequencer ( because the validator does not have an l1 block that the sequencer considers canonical), the validator will wait until it is in sync, before moving forward.